Overnight Backpacking 2021

 - You can view and download a PDF document of the Canada West Mountain School Backpacking gear list here - CWMS Backpacking Gear List

-The equipment required for the Overnight Backpacking course is also listed below.
+The equipment required for the Overnight Backpacking course is listed below.
 This Gear List is the minimum required for a successful and enjoyable multi-day backpacking trip in Southwest British Columbia.
-Please keep in mind that depending on conditions and objectives, on your trip you may be at elevations of up to 2,100 meters above sea level; weather conditions may include below zero temperatures, rain, snow and high winds as well as high summer temperatures; much or your travel will be in off-trail and rough terrain; and, consider the weight factor as you will need to carry all gear for multiple days.
+Please keep in mind that depending on conditions and objectives, on your trip you may be at elevations of up to 2,100 meters above sea level; weather conditions may include below zero temperatures, rain, snow, and high winds as well as high summer temperatures; much or your travel will be in off-trail and rough terrain; and, consider the weight factor as you will need to carry all gear for multiple days.

 - * Backpack: An internal frame backpack with a capacity of 60-80 litres will allow you to carry all your gear